South Africa: FirstRand's annual earnings rise 10% after further UK provision

 Due to the possible change in scope of the redress scheme, FirstRand believed "it prudent to raise an additional provision," it added.

-The provision compares to 3 billion rand raised in the prior year.
-In addition, a further 253 million rand of legal and professional fees were incurred in relation to the matter, the bank said.
+The provision compares to R3bn raised in the prior year.
+In addition, a further R253m of legal and professional fees were incurred in relation to the matter, the bank said.

-Despite this provision, FirstRand's normalised earnings rose to 41.8 billion rand in the year ended June 30, from 37.9 billion rand a year earlier.
+Despite this provision, FirstRand's normalised earnings rose to R41.8bn in the year ended 30 June, from R37.9bn a year earlier.
 Overall net interest income rose by 6%, driven by core lending advances growth of 6% and customer deposits growth of 8%.

 FirstRand, which also operates across certain markets in sub-Saharan Africa, said its credit loss ratio - a measure of bad loans versus total loans - came in at 85 basis points, up from 81, due to early emerging strain in the FNB commercial business unit and increases in the UK business.